 The Electrocardiogram of the Clam.

-The project was chosen by students that had an interest in animal physiological systems, and we suggested studying clam electrophysiology.
+This project was chosen by students that had an interest in animal physiological systems.
 Most of the students didn’t know before this experiment that a clam has a heart, because when you open it, the clam’s organs just look like a blob.
 It isn’t easy to notice distinct anatomical parts that look so different from the organs of vertebrates.
 After finding the heart, a challenge for students (and even for us teachers), we needed to make sure the heart was still moving and contracting.
 Unlike a vertebrate heart, the beat is not like a regular clock, it can stop a long time and then restart again.

 When we saw a heart beat, we placed one red signal electrode in the atrium and the other in the ventricle.
 The third electrode (ground-black) was placed farther away the clam.
 These three electrodes were connected to the Backyard Brains Heart and Brain SpikerBox to make the recordings.